uber/prototool/README.md

 ##### `prototool config init`

-Create a `prototool.yaml` file in the current directory, with all options except `protoc_version` commented out.
+Create a `prototool.yaml` file in the current directory, with all options except `protoc.version` commented out.

 ##### `prototool compile`